three014/MelodyMart/README.md

 - Start the development server: npm start
 - Visit http://localhost:3000 in your web browser to access MelodyMart.

-Notes: You have to run ecommerceapi and src folders separately in order to view the admin panel. ecommerceapi connects to the database.
-To run ecommerceapi, you need to create a .env file with the Mongo URL and set it to <mongodb+srv://<username>:<password>@clustergroup1.pbqzzro.mongodb.net/> for admin privileges.
+Notes: You have to run the ecommerceapi and src folders separately in order to view the admin panel. ecommerceapi connects to the database.
+To run ecommerceapi, you need to create a .env file with the Mongo URL and set it to <mongodb+srv://siaxvii:siaxvii1@clustergroup1.pbqzzro.mongodb.net/> for admin privileges.
 Install nodemon in the terminal after changing the directory to ecommerceapi.
 Run the following command to do so:
   ### `npm i nodemon -f`
   ### `npm i dotenv -f`